 Psychology & Community Mental Health Internships in Arusha

 Develop unique understanding of mental health disorders on these Psychology internships in Tanzania, where demand for quality mental health treatment is high.
-Psychology interns assist professional therapists in outpatient mental health departments, delivering vital services to patients and their families.
+Psychology interns assist professional therapists in outpatient mental health departments and rehabilitation centers, delivering vital services to patients and their families.

 Internship Highlights: